CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

     </div>
 </div>

-## Sending e-mails
+## Sending emails

-The PHP language has the `mail` function to directly send e-mails but we do not support it because of all the maintenance it needs.
+The PHP language has the `mail` function to directly send emails.
+While we do not provide a SMTP server (needed to send the emails), you can configure one through environment variables.

-Instead, we recommend you to use [Mailgun](https://www.mailgun.com/) or [Mailjet](https://www.mailjet.com/).
+We also recommend you to use [Mailgun](https://www.mailgun.com/) or [Mailjet](https://www.mailjet.com/) if your project supports it.
 These services already have everything you need to send emails from your code.

+### Configure the SMTP server

+Services like [Mailgun](https://www.mailgun.com/) or [Mailjet](https://www.mailjet.com/) provide SMTP servers.
+If your application has no other way but to use the `mail` function of PHP to send emails, you have to configure a SMTP server.
+This can be done through environment variables:

+- `CC_MTA_SERVER_HOST`: Host of the SMTP server.
+- `CC_MTA_SERVER_PORT`: Port of the SMTP server.
+Defaults to `465` weither TLS is enabled or not.
+- `CC_MTA_AUTH_USER`: User to authenticate to the SMTP server.
+- `CC_MTA_AUTH_PASSWORD`: Password to authenticate to the SMTP server.
+- `CC_MTA_SERVER_USE_TLS`: Enable or disable TLS (no STARTTLS support).
+Defaults to `true`.
+- `CC_MTA_SERVER_AUTH_METHOD`: Enable or disable authentication.
+Defaults to `on`.

 ## Configure Monolog